BULL RUN, VA

 In less than ten minutes the Union troops were compelled to

 retire, suffering heavy losses.
-A large part of the forces of
+A large part of the forces

 Reno, Heintzelman and Ricketts were thrown against Jackson,